Summer Reading and Course Work 2022-23

 Williston Scholars Performing Arts:

-Have a project proposal ready for instructor review for the start of T1.
+Have a project proposal ready for instructor review for the start of T3.

-As a part of summer assignments, all rising seniors are required to write their college essay over the summer.
+As a part of summer assignments, all rising seniors are required to complete a final draft of the Common Application essay over the summer.
 Given the pace of the academic year and the timing of college application deadlines, we view the summer as the best time to focus on this central part of your college applications.
 You should plan to submit your essay to your college counselor as an email attachment by the beginning of Welcome Days in September.
 Please see the College Counseling website and consult with your College Counselor for assistance.

 Instructions: “What do you want the readers of your application to know about you apart from courses, grades, and test scores?
 Choose the option that best helps you answer that question and write an essay of no more than 650 words, using the prompt to inspire and structure your response.”